shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "At her workshop."
 Mudrich stashed the cuffs under her pillow.
 "She said she'd be right over.
 Something about cleaning up a project or something."

-"I've heard that one before," Wryonin said.
+"I've heard that one before," Wryonin groaned.

 Ersie walked up to the door and listened in.
 She held up her hand to knock, but hesitated.
 She let her hand down.
 She peeked in through the window.
 Mudrich was not looking at the window, but Lemilay was.
 Ersie quickly ducked.